MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

 web resource.
 It provides access to both the response as it was received and the request as it was committed, including modifications made by the network stack (such as the adding of HTTP Authorization headers).
-The app can use this event to view the actual request and response for a web resource, but modifications made to these objects are ignored.
+The app can use this event to view the actual request and response for a web resource.
+Modifications to these objects are set but have no effect on WebView processing them.

 When the event is raised, the WebView will pass a `WebResourceResponseReceivedEventArgs`, which lets the app view the request and